andrewyatz/refget-server-python/README.md

 Set to `True` to have SQLAlchemy emit the SQL it is generating.
 Useful to understand what's going on under the hood

+#### `ADMIN_INTERFACE`

+Set to `True` to enable the internal admin interface.
+Currently admin has only one endpoint `/admin/stats` which reports counts of the sequences and molecules available.

 ### Moving to a new database

 We do not recommend using SQLite in production instances.
 Instead you should use something like MySQL or Postgres.
 To do this you should: